Carmen: Synopsis, Character Map

 Zuniga

 José is being sought on charges of fleeing the army.
-He came to his mother’s village and was about to be arrested, so he escaped.
 He’ll be caught soon.

 The gypsy women